H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 	-   An empty line as spacer
 	-   Then imports from within our project
 -   Order of members
+	-   public fields
 	-   private fields
+	-   @Input
+	-   @Output
-    -   public fields
+	-   @Viewchild
 	-   observables
 	-   constructor
 	-   getters/setters
+	-   public functions
-    -   functions
+	-   private functions
+-   Order in template
+    -   property bindings
+    -   event bindings
+    -   other directives

 ### Conventions